harness/developer-hub/release-notes/chaos-engineering.md

 ## Version 1.45.5

-#### New features and enhancements
+#### Fixed issues

-- Chaos infrastructure created with the help of a sandbox shows that it is supported by a dedicated infrastructure or Delegate with the notes "Supported by Dedicated Chaos Infrastructure" and "Supported by a Harness Delegate", respectively.
+- Fixed the issue where chaos infrastructure created with the help of a sandbox showed "Supported by a Harness Delegate".
 (CHAOS-6501)

-#### Fixed issues

 - Fixed the issue where selecting an infrastructure to create ChaosGuard crashed.
 Now, the page lists the chaos infrastructure based on the type of infrastructure you select (Delegate-enabled or dedicated infrastructure enabled).
 (CHAOS-6680)